krazydanny/laravel-repository/README.md

 ### forget()

 This method removes one or many models (or queries) from cache.
-It's very useful when you have updated models in the database and need to invalidate cached model data or related query results.
+It's very useful when you have updated models in the database and need to invalidate cached model data or related query results (for example: to have real-time updated cache).

 The first parameter must be an instance of the model, a specific model ID (primary key) or a query builder instance (Illuminate\Database\Eloquent\Builder).